 6.1 EasyTranslate will, when required by applicable law, contract, or where it considers that it is reasonably appropriate to do so, provide Data Subjects with information as to the purpose of the Processing of their Personal Data.

-6.2 When any Personal Data is collected, all appropriate disclosures will be made, in a manner that draws attention to them, unless one of the following apply:
+6.2 When any Personal Data is collected, all appropriate disclosures will be made, in a manner that draws attention to them, unless one of the following applies:

 - The Data Subject already has the information